Croisière du Grand Hiver: Aftermath

-Overall, the campaign is considered as a naval disaster because of the heavy losses, sustained without the intervention of the Royal Navy, and especially since damaged ships could not easily be repaired with the endemic shortage of material in French arsenals.
-The French Navy effectively ceased to contest the British naval superiority from this point.

-Another attempt at a winter cruise was made with the Expédition d'Irlande, in December 1796, and met with a similar disaster.
+Overall, the campaign was a disaster for the French navy because of the heavy losses it sustained despite the lack of attacks from the Royal Navy, and especially since damaged ships could not easily be repaired with the endemic shortage of material in French arsenals.
+The French Navy's effort to contest control of the seas with the British were heavily impaired by the campaign's failure.
+Another attempt at a winter cruise was made during the French expedition to Ireland in December 1796, in which the French lost 12 warships.